 Create custom reference modes for Apple Pro Display XDR on Mac

 On your Mac, you can create custom reference modes for your Apple Pro Display XDR.
-You can tailor these modes for your specific workflow needs by setting colour gamut, white point, luminance and transfer function options.
+You can tailor these modes for your specific workflow needs by setting color gamut, white point, luminance, and transfer function options.

 Note: Reference modes are intended to be used in controlled viewing conditions typically found in professional content production environments.
 Using a mode in the incorrect viewing condition or with the wrong media type may produce unsatisfactory results.

-To change these preferences (available only when you’re using an Apple Pro Display XDR), choose Apple menu > System Preferences, click Displays, click Presets, click Customise, then click the Add button .
+To change these preferences (available only when you’re using an Apple Pro Display XDR), choose Apple menu > System Preferences, click Displays, click Presets, click Customize, then click the Add button .